 TC Transcontinental at a glance

-TC Transcontinental is a leader in flexible packaging in North America, and Canada’s largest printer.
-The Corporation is also the leading Canadian French-language educational publishing group.
+TC Transcontinental is a leader in flexible packaging in the United States, Canada and Latin America.
+It is also Canada’s largest printer.

 Our mission: create quality products and services that allow businesses to attract, reach and retain their target customers.